An investigation into ChargePoint Holdings Inc. (NYSE:CHPT)'s technical aspects - The Dwinnex

-After finishing at $10.76 in the prior trading day, ChargePoint Holdings Inc. (NYSE: CHPT) closed at $11.00, up 2.23%.
-In other words, the price has increased by $+0.24 from its previous closing price.
-On the day, 7146940 shares were traded.
-CHPT stock price reached its highest trading level at $11.31 during the session, while it also had its lowest trading level at $10.59.
+After finishing at $11.38 in the prior trading day, ChargePoint Holdings Inc. (NYSE: CHPT) closed at $11.26, down -1.05%.
+In other words, the price has decreased by -$0.12 from its previous closing price.
+On the day, 9159994 shares were traded.
+CHPT stock price reached its highest trading level at $11.70 during the session, while it also had its lowest trading level at $11.17.

 Sponsored